 Materials to be added on reserve are processed Monday - Friday.
 If readings need to be available the first week of classes, the library will need your materials or reserve lists two weeks before classes start.
 If you cannot meet this deadline, indicate the date each reserve reading is needed (you could give us a syllabus or reading list), and we will attempt to get each one on reserve ahead of the required date.
 Keep in mind that at the start of the semester (2 weeks before classes start until a month after) processing time for reserves may take up to a week depending on the backlog.

 Print Reserve Loan Periods

 Fines for Overdue Print Reserves

 Removal from Reserves

-To keep the Library in complaince with U.S. copyright law, all course reserve materials are removed from reserves at the end of each term.
-Faculty-owned materials will be returned by campus mail, and library materials will be reshelved.
-Items that require being on reserve for concurrent terms must be resubmitted at the beginning of each semester and require written approval from the copyright holder.
+To keep Cushing Library in compliance with U.S. copyright law, all course reserve materials are removed from reserves at the end of each semester.
+Faculty-owned materials will be returned to department admins, and library materials will be re-shelved.
+Items that require being on reserve for concurrent semesters must be resubmitted at the beginning of each semester and require written approval from the copyright holder.